Jamie Banker, PhD, LMFT, AAMFT Approved Supervisor

 Hern, T., Valeras, A., Banker, J., & Riebe, G. (2013).
 Collaborative Partnerships within Integrated Behavioral Health and Primary Care.
 In M. Talen & A. Valeras (Eds.), Landscape of Integrated Behavioral Health: Organizing the Evidence, Identifying the Essentials.
 New York: Springer.

 Banker, J.E., Valeras, A. & Rio, L. M. (2013).
-The Impact of Endocrine Disorders on Family and Social Life.
+Hormonal Disorders and the Therapist: A Family System Perspective.
 In L. M. Rio (Ed.), The Hormone Factor: Mental Health and the Pituitary; Bridging the Mind-Body Gap.
 London: JKP.

 Williams, L. M., Ulm, N., & Banker, J. E. (2013).
 An evaluation of the two churches, one marriage program: A web-based program for addressing religious differences.
 Journal of Family Psychotherapy, 24, 93-109.